wp-plugins/visual-table-formatting-lite/readme.txt

 The visual editor will keep you away from **coding and shortcode** complexity.

-Apply cell color, font color and font styles.
+Apply cell color and font style with a couple of clicks.

 The plugin has two handy import functions - used shortcodes and delimiter-separated text, which will create the table automatically for you.
 It also completely avoids the site database, thus making it lightweight and easily transferable between different posts or wordpress installations.